derhansen/sf_event_mgt/Documentation/ForDevelopers/Payment/Index.rst

 Step 4 already showed how to implement one action.
 Feel free to implement other required actions (at least ``success``, ``failure`` and ``cancel`` to your need.

-Each signal enables you to update the given registration.
+Each PSR-14 Event enables you to update the given registration.
 Just set the properties of the ``$registration`` object and set ``$updateRegistration`` to ``true``.

 It is also possible to remove a registrations, if payment failed or was cancelled.
-Please see the corresponding signal slots for possible options.
+Please see the corresponding PSr-14 Events for possible options.

 6. Security conciderations
 --------------------------